Carlton Bragg Jr.

-Carlton Edward Bragg Jr. (born December 14, 1995) is an American professional basketball player for Al Nassr Riyadh of the Saudi Basketball League (SBL).
+Carlton Edward Bragg Jr. (born December 14, 1995) is an American professional basketball player for APR of the Rwanda Basketball League (RBL) and Basketball Africa League (BAL).
 He played college basketball for the New Mexico Lobos and the Kansas Jayhawks.

 Early life and high school career

 Bragg was born in Cleveland and was raised in the neighborhood of Wade Park.
 Growing up, four of his friends were murdered.
 He often spent time at the gym and roller skating to escape violence in his hometown.
 Bragg played baseball before having a growth spurt and starting basketball in ninth grade.
 He played basketball for Villa Angela-St. Joseph High School in Cleveland.
 As a freshman, he also played baseball for the school as a first baseman and pitcher.
 In his junior season, Bragg averaged 18.5 points and 5.7 rebounds per game, leading his team to an Ohio High School Athletic Association Division III runner-up finish.
 As a senior, he averaged 21.3 points, eight rebounds and two blocks per game and won the Division III state championship.
 Bragg was named Division III Player of the Year and was selected to the McDonald's All-American Game.
 He was considered a five-star recruit by 247Sports and Rivals.
 On January 8, 2015, Bragg committed to Kansas over Illinois and Kentucky, joining fellow five-star recruit Cheick Diallo.